Xwbcom/insurance-management-app/README.md

     (4) Force update dependencies
      Run the following command to force Maven to update dependencies: mvn clean install -U

+     Note: The -U option forces Maven to check and update the snapshot versions (SNAPSHOT) of dependencies.
+If the project uses snapshot version dependencies, these dependencies may introduce incompatible changes after the update.
+     - Solutions:
+     • Carefully check the version update logs of the dependencies before updating to understand potential incompatible changes.
+     • Conduct thorough testing in the development environment to ensure that the updated dependencies do not affect the functionality of the project.

     (5) Check your network connection.
     Ensure that your network can access the Maven Central Repository (`https://repo1.maven.org/maven2/`).
     If there are network issues, you may try configuring a proxy or switching to another network.